oritogunf/oritogunf/README.md

 ### Hello! 👋
 _________________________________________________________________________________________________________________________________________________________________________

-I have four years of expertise and specialize in providing actionable insights that assist organizations in making strategic decisions that promote growth, increase customer satisfaction, and increase client retention.
+I have four years of expertise and specialize in designing and implementing data-driven solutions that provide actionable insights and recommendations to drive business value, enable management in making business decisions and enhance customer's satisfaction.

 Interest: Machine Learning, Azure and AWS, AI, Big Data Analytics